intel-unesp-mcp/infieri2019-session1/README.md

-Attendants of these hands-on labs will work on predefined sets of exercises that progressively help them get familiar with the Intel Xeon Phi coprocessor hardware, programming models and development tools.
+Attendants of these hands-on labs will work on predefined sets of exercises that progressively help them get familiar with the Intel Xeon Phi coprocessor hardware, programming models, and development tools.
 Exercises have been developed in such a way that the learners proceed from one topic to the next at their own speed.
-Participants will start issuing simple command-line tools to get basic information about the Intel Xeon Phi coprocessors, then will learn how to monitor what resources are being used and access their operating systems by establishing ssh sessions with them.
+Participants will start issuing simple commands to get basic information about the Intel Xeon Phi coprocessors, then will learn how to monitor what resources are being used and access their operating systems by establishing ssh sessions with them.
 Trainees will thus verify that the Intel Xeon Phi coprocessor is an IP-addressable PCIe device - managed by an independent environment provided by the MIC Platform Software Stack (MPSS) - that runs the Linux operating system.

 Following the introductory part, participants will learn how to compile and run simple C/C++ applications directly into the coprocessors, and